Protecting freshwater health

 - limiting farm intensification.

-Within 5 years we will see improvements in our rivers, lakes, streams, and wetlands.
+Within 5 years (from 2020) we will see improvements in our rivers, lakes, streams, and wetlands.
 This will be achieved through:

 - stock exclusion in low-slope areas with a minimum setbacks from rivers and streams